Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-If you are interested in a career that offers a high entry-level salary or will pay for your college degree within a short time, you may want to consider majoring in computer science or engineering.
-According to PayScale’s most recent college salary report based on earnings of alumni with bachelor’s degrees, some of the best fields to pursue include engineering and technology.
+Interested in a career that offers a high entry-level salary?
+You may want to consider majoring in computer science or engineering.
+PayScale’s most recent college salary report based on earnings of alumni with bachelor’s degrees.
+Some of the best fields to pursue include engineering and technology.

 To determine which bachelor’s degrees have the best earning potential, we looked at PayScale’s most recent College Salary Report.
-We listed the top 10 bachelor’s degrees in increasing order based on mid-career salaries (ten or more years experience in the field).
+We listed the top 10 bachelor’s degrees in increasing order.
+They’re based on mid-career salaries (10 or more years experience in the field).
 In the event of a tie, the bachelor’s degree with the higher early career salary was placed higher on our list.
 The bachelor’s degree in our #1 spot offers the highest salary potential as a mid-career earner.